ximispot/woody/docs/api/client.md

 ReleaseArgs(args)
 ```

-Fiber provides several methods for sending files.
+Woody provides several methods for sending files.
 Note that they must be called before `MultipartForm`.

 #### Boundary